nickzuber/TypeSoundnessCertifier/README.md

 </ul>

-## Examples of failed type checking.
+## Examples of spotted design mistakes in language definitions.

 Acting on the file "miniML_cbv.mod" in the folder "repo":
 <ul>